Do you want to memorize Bible verses with your kids, but find that it always becomes a battles of the wills?

 2. Chant the verse.

-4. As you are saying it to your child, stop suddenly and see if your child can fill in the blank.
+4. As you are saying the verse to your child, stop suddenly and see if he can say the next word.
 Make a game of it.

 5. Say the verse with finger puppets.